kzr8/moe-junyuanpri/_departments/CCE/Sexuality Education Programme (SEd).md

 3. The <b>Key Messages</b> of Sexuality Education are:

-        (i)             Love and respect yourself as you love and respect others;
+(i)             Love and respect yourself as you love and respect others; <br>

-        (ii)           Build positive relationships based on love and respect (which are the foundation for strong families);
+(ii)           Build positive relationships based on love and respect (which are the foundation for strong families); <br>

-        (iii)          Make responsible decisions for yourself, your family and society; and
+(iii)          Make responsible decisions for yourself, your family and society; and <br>
 (iv)       Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.